imixs/imixs-workflow/src/site/markdown/core/adapter-api.md

 # Imixs-Workflow Adapter API

-The **Imixs-Workflow Adapter API** is an extension mechanism to adapt the processing life cycle of a BPMN Event.
+The **Imixs-Workflow Adapter API** is part of the microkernel architecture pattern providing an extension mechanism to adapt the processing life cycle of a BPMN Event.
 An Adapter class can execute business logic and adapt the data of a process instance.
 For example, an adapter can call an external Microservice to send or receive data.

 Adapters can be implemented either as a _SignalAdapter_ or _GenericAdapter_ class.
-Depending on its type, the Adapter class is executed before or after the plug-in processing life-cycle, controlled by the _WorkflowKernel_:
+Depending on its type, the Adapter class is executed before or after the plug-in processing life-cycle, controlled by the *WorkflowKernel*:

 <img src="../images/adapter_api.png"/>